 If you set the caller or callee rules to refine what is routed via this peer, enter all phone numbers in full E.164 format, that is <cc><ac><sn>.
-TIP: The Caller Pattern field covers the whole URI including the subscriber domain, so you can only allow certain domains over this peer by putting for example @example\.com into this field.
+TIP: The Caller Pattern field covers the whole URI including the subscriber domain, so you can only allow certain domains over this peer by putting for example lexamplel.com into this field.

-Sipwise NGCP Adn ninistration Interfa се dministrator 🔒 logout
++ Information SIP Peerir ng Group te est group

-Information SIP Peering Group test gro oup
++ User Administration -

-User Administration
+System Administration -

-System Administration
+Domains Administrators Peering Serve ers

-Domains Administrators Peering Servers 3
+Billing SIP Peerings Name IP Address Hostname Port Protocol Weight

-Billing SIP Peerings Name IP Address Hostname Port Weight
+Rewrite Rule Sets test-gw-1 2.3.4.5 5060 UDP 1 -

-Rewrite Rule Sets test-gw-1 2.3.4.5 5060 1 🎤 🗊
+Sound Sets Security Bans 506 UDP - 1 +

-Number Management 5060 1 +
++ Number Management Your settings haw

-Peering Rules Your settings have be en saved.
+Callee Prefix Callee Pattern Caller Patte ern Description

-Callee Prefix Caller Pattern Description
+Default Rule 1

-Default Rule
+1 +

 The selection of peering servers for outbound calls is done in the following order: 1. length of the matching peering rules for a call.
 2. priority of the peering group.
 3. weight of the peering servers in the selected peering group.
 After one or more peering group(s) is matched for an outbound call, all servers in this group are tried, according to their weight (lower weight has more precedence).
-If a peering server replies with SIP codes 408, 500 or 503, or if a peering server doesn't respond at all, the next peering server in the current peering group is used as a fallback, one after the other until the call succeeds.
+If a peering server replies with SIP codes 408, 500 or 503, or if a peering server doesn't respond at all, the next peering server in the current peering group, the next group which matches the other until the call succeeds.
 If no more servers are left in the current peering group, the next group which matches the peering rules is going to be used.